Work on a Work Order

 Checklists

 1. Complete the checklist lines one by one, in sequential order.
-You may see three types of checklist lines.
+You may see different types of checklists, as shown in screenshot 02 below.

 2. An instruction or message may be shown.
 Perform the task that is described.